Last reviewed on 9th March 2022

 Are mortgages for freelancers different to regular mortgages?

 It’s first important to explain that mortgages for freelancers and mortgages for employed applicants are exactly the same.
 There aren’t any particular mortgage deals for freelancers.
 The only difference between a freelancer and an employed applicant is how a mortgage application is assessed.
 What this means is, each lender will assess your employment status and income, among other factors such as your credit history.

 If you’re a freelancer, applying for a mortgage is often far from easy but that’s not to say you shouldn’t apply.
 This is because freelancing has varied income each month which often fluctuates.
 Sometimes, the difference in income can raise concerns regarding your affordability.

 When compared to employed applicants, lenders are able to see a clear annual income or base salary.
 This allows lenders to gain a good understanding of what an applicant earns and is projected to earn.
 As a result, affordability can be calculated without much difficulty.

 As a freelance worker, lenders will assess your application in a different way to employed workers.
 This is why preparing your application beforehand will not only increase your chances of approval but may also allow you to borrow more.

 How do lenders assess mortgages for freelancers?

 Freelance work varies quite considerably.
-For instance, you may have several contracts with companies that span for months, even years or you may freelance for different companies as and when the work comes in.
+For instance, you may have several contracts with companies that span for months, even years.
+You may freelance for different companies as and when the work comes in.
 As a result, lenders will assess your application according to your income and the way in which you freelance.

 Mortgage lenders for freelancers typically require accounts or tax returns, depending on how your freelancing work is structured.
 For instance, if you’re a sole trader you’ll require a tax return in the form of an SA302 from the HMRC.
 If your freelancing work is under a limited company, you’ll need accounts signed off by a qualified accountant.